 Last but not least, if you use VScode you should be familiar with vscode extensions, here are the most useful extensions that I use in my projects:

-With these awesome tips and tools, you are going to write a clean CSS code, and when combining them you are going to find that actually, you end up writing less CSS code.
+With these awesome tips and tools, you are going to write clean CSS code, and when combining them, you are going to find that you end up writing less CSS code.

 Let me know if you have any comments or anything to add you are welcome to tell me in the comments.